Carbon Monoxide: A Deadly Poison and a Useful Neurotransmitter

 The chemical formula for carbon monoxide is CO.
 It's a simple molecule that is made of one carbon atom and one oxygen atom.
-This simple molecule can have big effects, however, depending on its concentration.
+This simple molecule can have big effects, depending on its concentration.

 Carbon monoxide is produced by the incomplete combustion of a fuel.
 Any device that burns gas, oil, kerosene, coal, charcoal, or wood can produce the gas.

 Sources of Carbon Monoxide

 Devices that may release CO in and around a home include furnaces, water heaters, gas stoves, propane space heaters, portable generators, charcoal grills, car engines, and fireplaces.
-Gasoline-powered lawn mowers, leaf-blowers, weed trimmers, chain saws, and snow blowers are also potential sources of CO.
+Gasoline-powered lawn mowers, leaf-blowers, weed trimmers, chain saws, and snow blowers are also potential sources of the gas.

 Unfortunately, every year some people who have tried to keep warm in winter have died of carbon monoxide poisoning.
 Space heaters and stoves are frequently responsible for these deaths, which usually occur during power failures.
 Propane space heaters should never be used indoors, and a gas stove should never be left on to warm a home.

 It's a good idea to plan how to keep warm before a potential power failure occurs.
 If you have elderly acquaintances with problems that may affect their safety, you might want to help them prepare for a power failure.
 It would also be a good idea to visit them when there is no power to see how they're doing.
 Elderly people and babies are usually much more susceptible to health problems in cold temperatures than people of other ages.

 Why Is Inhaled CO Dangerous?